From Garden Cemetery to Wilderness to Restoration

 Income dwindled and there was less money to pay for staff and maintenance.
 Changes in social outlook led to vandalism and indifference.
 Many of the once-splendid memorials toppled and the grounds became over-grown as wind borne seed of ash and sycamore took root.
 Once grassed areas became choked with bramble, bindweed and knotweed closing paths once walked by visitors to their family graves.

 1998 saw Arnos Vale Cemetery reaching crisis point, it lost its cremation licence, and the owners announced they were closing the Cemetery and locking the gates.
 In the event, bowing to public pressure, the office was closed down, but the gates were left unlocked.
-A few dedicated volunteers took responsibility for opening and closing the gates on a daily basis, a vital task which they are still performing.
+A few dedicated volunteers took responsibility for opening and closing the gates on a daily basis, a vital task which they performed for a long time.

 Campaign, Rescue and a New Start